Transform Your Smile With Cosmetic Dentistry

 Inlays & Onlays

-Often referred to as partial crowns, a dental inlay is used to fit inside a damaged tooth to complete the full look of the tooth.
+Often referred to as partial crowns, a dental inlay fits inside a damaged tooth to complete the full look of the tooth.

-Veneers are very thin pieces of durable, tooth shaped porcelain that are custom made (for shape and color) by a professional dental laboratory.
-They are bonded onto the front of teeth to create a beautiful and attractive smile.
+Veneers are very thin pieces of durable, tooth-shaped porcelain that are custom-made by a professional dental laboratory to match your natural smile.
+Veneers are bonded onto the front of teeth to create a beautiful smile.

 As with most dental restorations, veneers are not permanent and may someday need replacement.
-They are very durable and will last many years, giving you a beautiful long lasting smile.
+However, with the proper care, veneers will last many years, giving you a beautiful, long-lasting smile.

-On the second visit the teeth will be cleansed with special liquids to achieve a durable bond.
-Bonding cement is then placed between the tooth and veneer and a special light beam is used to harden and set the bond.
+On the second visit, the teeth will be cleansed with special liquids to achieve a durable bond.
+Bonding cement is placed between the tooth and veneer, and a special light beam is used to harden and set the bond.

 You will receive care instructions for veneers.
-Proper brushing, flossing and regular dental visits will aid in the life of your new veneers.
+Proper brushing, flossing, and regular dental visits will keep your veneers in great shape.

 Teeth whitening (or bleaching) is a simple, non-invasive dental treatment used to change the color of natural tooth enamel and is an ideal way to enhance the beauty of your smile.

 Teeth whitening is not permanent.
-A touch-up may be needed every several years, and more often if you smoke, drink coffee, tea, or wine.
+A touch-up may be needed every few years and more often if you smoke or drink coffee, tea, or wine.